mozzy11/TX_PVLS-CQL-Library-files/README.md

     PUT : FHIR-BASE_URL/Library/TX-PVLS

-see files/tx_pvls.cql for the cql Logic used encoded in the TX-PVLS LIbrary
+see `files/tx_pvls.cql` for the cql Logic encoded in the TX-PVLS LIbrary

-sample query
+run a sample query for the measure evaluation ie

     http://localhost:8080/fhir/Measure/TX-PVLS/$evaluate-measure?periodStart=2019-01-01&periodEnd=2019-12-31